AndryRafam/neptunecrypt/README.md

 <h2 algin="left"> About </h2>

-NeptuneCrypt is a lightweight CLI encryption software using XChaCha20Poly1305 as cipher for simple encryption and XChaCha-Aes for cascade cipher (xchacha over aes) and SHA256 as hash key derivation function.
+NeptuneCrypt is a lightweight CLI encryption software using XChaCha20Poly1305 as cipher for simple encryption and XChaCha-Aes for cascade encryption (xchacha over aes) and SHA256 as hash key derivation function.

 This V1 version encrypts files and folders using simple encryption only.
 The software was built with C++ (std=23) and CryptoPP: https://github.com/weidai11/cryptopp